TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Sam K. Reed - TreeHouse Foods, Inc.

 This is Sam.
 A great deal of the margin compression here has come as private label has turned into be the real growth engine of the industry.
 And our view in pursuing that was that we would be better served in the long term to regain our supremacy in that part of the store, and as a result, have garnered the lion's share of the long-term attractive shifts in that sector.
 We will begin as we fill things out to improve our cost structure.
 We had a substantial amount of the compression in margins was related to one-time start-ups costs I believe.
 Transportation in particular was addressed earlier this morning.
-The other thing I'll say is that as we're using category management in this, we are account by account improving the economics, not only for ourselves but also our customers.
+The other thing I'll say is that as we're using category management in this, we are account-by-account improving the economics, not only for ourselves but also our customers.

 Farha Aslam - Stephens, Inc.